 Foundation and originating religious status

-The University has obtained the status of an incorporated body, thus gaining secular authority for its grant of degrees and related academic activities, on three occasions during its history.
-The first such incorporation was on 20 February 1950 in India, under Act XXI of 1860 (registration no. 5/1950), and the second on 6 August 1977 in California (corporation 213240).
+The University has obtained the status of an incorporated body, thus gaining secular authority for its grant of degrees and related academic activities, on four occasions during its history.
+The first such incorporation was on 20 February 1950 in India, under Act XXI of 1860 (registration no. 5/1950), and the second on 6 August 1977 in California, USA (corporation 213240).
 Both corporations are now inactive.
-Until 2019, the University was incorporated with degree-granting authority in the Commonwealth of Dominica.
-In 2019, the University became a Constituent Body of European-American University, which is empowered as a private international university by the Kingdom of Bunyoro-Kitara and the Republic of Panama.
-All degrees and other academic awards described in this website are now awarded by European-American University.
+Between 2015 and 2019, the University was incorporated with degree-granting authority in the Commonwealth of Dominica.

 Status of the Apostolic Episcopal Church